garrett-sutton/garrett-sutton.github.io/_drafts/paris-2024.md

 ### Sunday

+Sunday was an absolutely goregous day.
+Cool temps, partly cloudy skies, and no more rain!
-On Sunday, we went to mass at Saint Sulpice.
+We started our day with mass at Saint Sulpice.
 This church was enormous.
 It was so big that the main church wasn't actually used for mass.
 There was a chapel behind the main alter where mass was held.
 As with many of the churches that we saw in